 - Preheat and Line: Preheat oven to 350F and line a baking sheet with a silpat or parchment paper.

 - Whisk Dry Ingredients: In a medium bowl, whisk the quick cooking oats, gluten-free all-purpose flour, baking powder, salt, ground cinnamon, and ground nutmeg.
 Whisk well to combine.

 - Cream Coconut Oil and Sugar: In a large mixing bowl, cream the coconut oil and sugar together until light and fluffy.

 - Add Vanilla and Egg: Add in vanilla and egg to the sugar-oil mixture and mix well.

 - Combine Wet and Dry Ingredients: Add the dry ingredients to the bowl with the wet ingredients and mix well until you get a sticky cookie dough.

 - Chill Dough: Chill the dough in the freezer for 5 minutes.

-- Form Cookie Dough Balls: Scoop 1 heaping tablespoon of dough and form a golf-sized ball.
+- Form Cookie Dough Balls: Use a cookie scoop to scoop 1 heaping tablespoon of dough and form a golf-sized ball.
 Place the ball on a plate.
 Repeat until all the dough is used up.

 - Chill Dough Balls: Chill the cookie dough balls in the freezer for at least 5 minutes.